ubuntu-mate/ubuntu-mate.org/blog/20140821-ubuntu-mate-14-04-from-scratch.md

 During the `mini.iso` install a user account was created, which is missing a couple of files that make Network Manager work and correct the default icons for LibreOffice.
-Therefore these Ubuntu MATE configuration files need manually overlaying.
+Therefore these Ubuntu MATE configuration files need to be manually overlayed.

     rsync -av /etc/skel/.config/ ~/.config/
     rsync -av /etc/skel/.local/ ~/.local/